viki53/My-Config/Atom Editor.md

 # Linters

-* jshint (For better JS style.
+* jshint (Detects JS errors.
 Don't forget to create a `.jshintrc` file in your projects to make it work)
+* linter-jscs (For JS styleguides.
+Don't forget to create e `.jscsrc` file to customize it to your needs)

 # Git integration